 Living in Madeira for the long-term was high on my list of 2021 goals.

-And now 2022 has come around, I’ve been happily living on the paradise island for over a year.
+And now 2022 has come around, I’ve been happily living on this paradise island for over a year.

 Funchal, the Madeiran capital, was the perfect place to wait out the worst effects of the pandemic and the resulting lockdowns.

 Before I arrived in Madeira, I had no idea to what to expect.
 But after just a few months, I’d decided to make it my main base while working towards getting Portuguese citizenship.

 So you’re probably wondering, what makes living in Madeira so compelling?

 I’m here to tell you exactly why Madeira is one of the best choices for your EU citizenship mission.